-Most Adult and Graduate Education Program students are either gainfully employed or have a history of full-time employment.
+Admission to the Adult and Graduate Education Program students is generally limited to students who are employed full-time or are at least twenty-five years of age or older.
 In considering applications, the admissions offices give careful consideration to each individual applicant, without regard to race, creed, color, gender, marital status, religion, age, disability, sexual orientation or nationality.
 Applicants are considered for admission in any of the six yearly terms: August (1A), October (1B), January (2A), March (2B), April (3A) or June (3B).
 Applications must be received at least five days in advance of a student's starting term.
 Early decision applicants may apply at any time.
 Written or verbal notification of admissions decisions may generally be expected within two weeks of application.
 Students are advised to submit applications as early as possible to assure optimal admission and financial aid considerations.
+A student on academic suspension from another academic institution will be denied entrance if they are unable to return to the institution which issued the suspension.
+No student who is a first time in college student may be enrolled on a full-time status (12 credit hours over two terms) for the first two terms for which the student is enrolled.